Oneflow-Inc/libai/docs/source/tutorials/advanced_tutorials/customize_parallel.md

         ...
 ```

-After configuring models and data placement, you only need to set the distributed configuration.
+After configuring models and data placement, you only need to set the distributed configuration before training.

 ```python
 # set pipeline stages to 2